Network Geometry

-From the physics perspective, early evidence that complex networks possess some nontrivial geometric properties appeared with the discovery of their {\em self}-{\em similarity} under suitable scale transformations~\cite{song2005self}, a result that has pushed the scientific interest towards two major geometric approaches.
-Initially, {\em fractal geometry} was the major reservoir of methods and ideas.
-Besides boosting the study of transport~\cite{Gallos2007,condamin2007first} in complex media, the fractal geometric paradigm has inspired the definition of a (reversible) graph-theoretical renormalization procedure that has helped researchers to classify networks into universality classes~\cite{radicchi2008complex,rozenfeld2010small}, as well as better understanding the growth mechanisms~\cite{song2006origins} lurking in their temporal evolution.\\
+The first evidence that complex networks possess some nontrivial geometric properties appeared with the discovery of their {\em self}-{\em similarity} under suitable scale transformations~\cite{song2005self}.
+Initially, {\em fractal geometry} was a major reservoir of methods and ideas.
+Besides boosting the study of transport phenomena in complex media~\cite{Gallos2007,condamin2007first}, the fractal geometric paradigm led to the definition of a reversible graph-theoretical renormalization procedure that helped researchers to classify networks into universality classes~\cite{radicchi2008complex,rozenfeld2010small}, as well as to better understand the growth mechanisms underlying their temporal evolution~\cite{song2006origins}.\\

-Along the lines of this initial success, it was later found~\cite{serrano2008self} that network self-similarity can be explained on a more fundamental level in terms of a latent {\em hyperbolic geometry} underlying their structure.
-This hidden metric space approach has proved successful for explaining, within a unique framework, the most common structural properties of many real networks~\cite{serrano2008self,krioukov2010hyperbolic}, their navigability~\cite{boguna2009navigability,gulyas2015navigable}, and their community~\cite{zuev2015emergence,garcia-perez2018soft,garcia-perez2016hidden} and multiscale structure~\cite{GarciaPerez2018}.
-Furthermore, since the group of symmetries of hyperbolic spaces is the familiar Lorentz group, the latent hyperbolicity of networks has been advocated to explain not only their structural self-similarity, but also the dynamical laws of their growth~\cite{papadopoulos2012popularity,zuev2016hamiltonian,zheng2019b}, establishing certain duality relations reminiscent of the AdS/CFT correspondence~\cite{krioukov2013duality}.\\
+Following the lines of this initial success, it was later found~\cite{serrano2008similarity} that network self-similarity can be explained at a more fundamental level in terms of {\em latent hyperbolic geometry}~\cite{krioukov2010hyperbolic}.
+This hidden metric space approach was successful in explaining, within a unified framework, the most common structural properties of many real networks~\cite{serrano2008similarity,krioukov2010hyperbolic}, their navigability~\cite{boguna2009navigability,gulyas2015navigable,allard2018,muscoloni2019navigability}, and their community~\cite{zuev2015emergence,garcia-perez2016hidden,wang2016hyperbolic,garcia-perez2018soft,alessandro2018leveraging} and multiscale~\cite{GarciaPerez2018} structures.
+Since the group of symmetries of hyperbolic spaces is isomorphic to the Lorentz group, the latent hyperbolicity of networks was advocated to explain not only their structural self-similarity, but also the dynamical laws of their growth~\cite{papadopoulos2012popularity,zuev2016hamiltonian,zheng2019b}, establishing certain duality relations~\cite{krioukov2013duality} reminiscent of the AdS/CFT correspondence.\\